2020 in retrospective. 2020 and file 13. Maybe 2020 and Area 51 almost sounds better!

 I have had this idea for quite a few months and had decided that that was it, I was finally putting the course together, and voila.

-Now, I can hear some of you saying…”Like what do you mean you worked on this for just about three months?”
-Yes, three months, because guess what?
+Now, I can hear some of you saying…”Like what do you mean you worked on this for just about 3 months?”
+Yes, 3 months, because guess what?
 I was blessed to work with some of the best clients out there.
 So here goes.
 My agenda was full, and the course was created in my spare time.

 Now, what did I think of my course?
 I know I’m biased here, but I loved it.
 I honestly did.
 This was my first try at creating such an offer from scratch, and may I say, I thought it rocked…

-Who knows, I may just offer it after all…
+Who knows, I may just offer the course after all…

 From January to March, I was part of an accountability group.
-We would meet once a week on Thursday for an hour or so, and update each other on our ongoing projects, or proposition of projects.
+We would meet once a week on Thursday for an hour or so and update each other on our ongoing projects, or propositions of projects.